 Why having a great parental leave policy is important to Montoux

 There were two key reasons why getting this policy right was so important to us.
-One of my favourite things about Montoux is that we have defined a strong set of cultural values, called The Montoux Way.
+One of my favorite things about Montoux is that we have defined a strong set of cultural values, called The Montoux Way.
 These values guide our work every day, so it was a big priority to make sure this was true of our parental policy.
 In particular, two of our values really resonated with this goal; Show up for each other, and Enjoy the ride.
 We wanted to ensure that our policy demonstrated how much we care for our staff and their wellbeing, and also that it supported them on their return to work so they could keep enjoying their roles both within their growing family, as well as within the Montoux team.

 Secondly, we believe that a diverse team is a stronger team, and we need to ensure our policies are inclusive to current and future team members from all backgrounds.
 A diverse team fosters innovation through different ideas and approaches, it creates a better learning environment through a variety of experience to share - and it leads to some interesting ideas shared in our #cooks Slack channel!
 We wanted to create a policy that would enable people from all different backgrounds to thrive throughout their journey of growing their family.